pablolopesk8/github-starred-tags/database/DATABASE.md

 Docker is configured in docker-compose because isn't required special configurations.
 The service is started with auth configurations, to improve security.
-The exposed port is 3002.
+The exposed port is **3002**.
-Is set the /data/db inside the container to make backups "automatically", putting the data inside the host machine.
+Is set the [data/db](/data/db) to the container put the data manipulated into container for outside of the container, in the host machine, creating something like as data backup.
 Is set a script to run in the first initialization of docker.
-This script is responsible to create the database and collection for the system.
+This script is responsible for the creaction of the database and collections.
 The script is in [mongo-init](mongo-init.js).

 ## Schema